On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Mass Bounds for the Studied Objects

-The greater value of the low frequency, $\nu_{\rm LF}^{\rm obs} = 18$ Hz, causes the intervals of possible masses to shorten -- the upper bound moves to the left in the retrograde case and the lower bound moves to the right in the prograde case.
-For $\nu_{\rm LF}^{\rm obs} = 18 $ Hz for prograde motion four of the nine models entirely cover the range given in Table~\ref{objects}, but predict larger diapason of masses -- 3:2; 3:1; 3:1~K; RP and RP1.
-RP1 again has the shortest range of values -- $7.9\leq M/M_\odot\leq13.3$, which is also much wider than the reference interval -- $8.5\leq M/M_\odot\leq9.7$.
-Models 2:1; 3:2~K; 2:1~K, TD; RP2 and WD, do not cover the reference range even partly.
-The zone of simultaneous coverage for all of the models is $10.1\leq M/M_\odot\leq11.2$ , which is half of the diapason for $\nu_{\rm LF}^{\rm obs} = 10$ Hz but does not cover the reference interval $8.5\leq M/M_\odot\leq9.7$ even partly.
+The masses predicted by the different models are in the range $3.7\leq M/M_\odot\leq 52.7$ The model 3:2 gives the lowest value of the mass $3.7M_\odot$, while the model RP2 gives the maximum value $52.7 M_\odot$.
+Four of the nine models entirely cover the range given in Table~\ref{objects} but predict larger diapason of masses -- 3:2; 3:1; 3:1~K; RP and RP1.
+3:2~K again has the shortest range of values $3.7\leq M/M_\odot\leq8.0$.
+The models 2:1; 3:2~K; TD, 2:1~K; RP2 and WD, do not cover the reference range even partly.